clearlinux/how-to-clear/06-rpms.md

 register a new bundle, and `add` inserts it to the list of bundles that will be included in the build.

-Add the `dmidecode2` RPM file name to the bundle, and you're ready to deploy the change:
+Add the `dmidecode` RPM file name to the bundle, and you're ready to deploy the change:

 ```